Informal061/eatordie/README.md

 # Eat or DIE!
 Fish Survival - A 2D survival game where you control a fish, avoid predators, and eat smaller fish to grow.
-Also managing an aquarium.
+Also, manage an aquarium.

+## 📸 Screenshot

 ## 🕹️ Gameplay
 - Move your fish using arrow keys or WASD.